dannotes/bookofdaniel/content/posts/How-I-Passed-the-CKS-Exam-After-the-October-Revamp.md

 Earning the **Certified Kubernetes Security Specialist (CKS)** was the next big goal on my Kubernetes journey after clearing [**CKA**](https://bookofdaniel.in/posts/how-my-15-month-old-baby-helped-me-pass-the-cka-exam/) and [**CKAD**](https://bookofdaniel.in/posts/passing-ckad-after-your-cka/) back in October.
 Riding high on the success of those certifications, I felt confident and scheduled the CKS for November.
 Little did I realize that this exam would challenge not just my Kubernetes skills but also my consistency and mindset.

+> But thanks be to God!
+> He gives us the victory through our Lord Jesus Christ.
+>> 1 Corinthians 15:57 NIV

 ---

 ### **The Lazy Start**